AdMoR/admor.github.io/_posts/2021-08-29-Training a spark mllib model.markdown

 cv = CountVectorizer(inputCol="last_ids", outputCol="features", vocabSize=10, minDF=2.0)
 ```

+**Note** : You will need to transform your indexes into strings.
+Otherwise the CountVectorizer will start to yell at you.

 #### Sparse vectorization
-In order to get a sparse representation, we need to go trhough the vectorization steps.
+In order to get a sparse representation, we need to go through the vectorization of the indexes produced by previous steps.
 It is quite straighforward to use.

 ```